cgriffith-4243/trivia-api/backend/README.md

 - Returns: Response body containing the following keys

-    '''questions''': A list containing JSON objects of questions found by the request, restricted to the current page number and limit
+    `questions`: A list containing JSON objects of questions found by the request, restricted to the current page number and limit

-    '''total_questions''': A value indicating total number of questions found by the current request
+    `total_questions`: A value indicating total number of questions found by the current request

-    '''current_category''': A value indicating current Category id
+    `current_category`: A value indicating current Category id

 ```
 {